A. Eagle-Research defines Brown’s Gas (aka BG, HHO or HydrOxy) as:

 Note that he introduced the initial version of AquaCure at ‘less than cost’ to get beta testers.
 The feedback gave us the AquaCure we have today.

-BG is also known under brand names like: Common-Ducted Gas, Rhode’s Gas, Spirig Gas, Hydroxy, Brown Gas, Green Gas, Klein Gas, Aquygen, HHO, SG Gas, Ohmasa Gas, Knallgas, HNG and (erroneously by WikiPedia) OxyHydrogen.
+BG is also known under brand names like: Common-Ducted Gas, Rhode’s Gas, Spirig Gas, HydrOxy, Brown Gas, Green Gas, Klein Gas, Aquygen, HHO, SG Gas, Ohmasa Gas, Knallgas, HNG and (erroneously by WikiPedia) OxyHydrogen.

 Brown’s Gas was originally patented in the 1960’s

 and started to commercialize the gas for various applications (mostly to replace torch fuel gasses like acetylene).
 He spent the next 30 years of his life traveling the world, selling his technology and developing variations of his machines.

-I’ve been working with this gas since 1986 and I’ve honored the name ‘Brown’s Gas’ to honor the inventor that commercialized it.
-The world would NOT know of this gas if it wasn’t for Yull Brown.
+I’ve been working with Brown’s Gas since 1986 and I’ve used the name ‘Brown’s Gas’ to honor the inventor that commercialized it AND because it’s important (less confusion) to keep the same name for the same gas.

 One of the excellent applications of BG is for combustion enhancement (typical 25% reduction in fuel consumption) so when Ozzie Freeman put out an eBook on how to DIY apply HHO to your vehicle and sold over a million copies, the name HHO was then ‘cemented’ in the public consciousness.